 The Chicago French Market was unveiling their recent facelift during our visit.
 A huge new hand-drawn mural depicts the Paris cityscape.
 It’s flanked with an original photograph of Buckingham Fountain and Chicago’s skyline.
 The imagery is an homage to Paris’s status as one of Chicago’s 28 sister cities.

 The mural fits into the market’s Parisian street scene aesthetic, which is complete with authentic address plates from Paris and a historic storefront façade.
 New lighting and seating also give the 2009 market a fresh update.
 The overall effect made the space feel very relaxed and welcoming when we visited.

 The Chicago Detours team had a great time at the Chicago French Market for our team outing.
 The highlight for Pawel may have been meeting a fellow who is the spitting image of Rick Steves.
-The food, of course, was superb (try the vinegar place and the pastrami!) and ranges from home-style meatballs made by Polpetti or sushi bowls from Aloha Poke or vegan soul food from Vegan Now.
-It’s definitely worth a visit if you work in the West Loop or find yourself on the West end of downtown and looking for an interesting place to grab a bite or dream of a Parisian trip.
+The food, of course, was superb (try the vinegar place and the pastrami!).
+Offerings range from home-style meatballs made by Polpetti or sushi bowls from Aloha Poke or vegan soul food from Vegan Now.
+It’s definitely worth a visit if you work in the West Loop or or can only dream of a Parisian trip.

 -Alex Bean, Office Manager and Tour Guide